saleor/saleor/README.md

 - **Dashboard**: Administrators have total control of users, processes, and products
 - **Orders**: A comprehensive system for orders, dispatch, and refunds
 - **Cart**: Advanced payment and tax options, with full control over discounts and promotions
 - **Payments**: Flexible API architecture allows integration of any payment method.
-It comes with Braintree's support out of the box.
+It comes with Braintree support out of the box.
 - **Geo-adaptive**: Automatic localized pricing.
 Over 20 local languages.
 Localized checkout experience by country.
 - **SEO**: Packed with features that get stores to a wider audience
 - **Cloud**: Optimized for deployments using Docker